 17. Make a big batch of vegetable soup then freeze it in portions.

 Then when you don’t feel like cooking, you’ll still have a veggie-packed meal ready to go.
-Soup also makes a filling lunch during the week if it’s packed with healthy fats (from coconut milk and bone broth) like my yummy broccoli and tumeric soup recipe.
+Soup also makes a filling lunch during the week if it’s packed with healthy fats (from coconut milk and bone broth) like my yummy Glowing Greens Soup recipe.